| Appendix 5: Articles

 and summer paddy on four million acres of land with a view to

+providing sufficient food for the growing population.
 Efforts are to be made to boost the

 production of paddy, the main crop, as well as to extend the